 Monitoring of inclinometers has been undertaken in accordance with the procedures detailed in Section 1.2 of this report.
-Incremental readings of June 2011 indicate that no ground movements have occurred within inclinometers installed in boreholes A001, A003 and A004.
-Data from A002 would indicate that -6 mm ground movement has occurred between approximately 17.0 and 15.5 metres below ground level.
-However, the readings are most likely to be due to an erroneous reading than actual movements of the ground.
-Data of December 2010 indicated ground movements in A001 due to a discrepancy in readings recorded from 22.0 to 20.0 metres depth.
-This was attributed to dirt within the tube tracks and present readings would confirm this by indicating no further development of suspected movements.
+Incremental readings of June 2012 indicate that no ground movements have occurred within inclinometers installed in boreholes A001, A003 and A004.
+Data recorded in June 2011 from A002 would indicate that 10 mm ground movement has occurred between 17.0 metres and ground level.
+However, the readings are most likely to be due to an erroneous reading rather than actual movements of the ground.
+Data recorded in December 2010 seemed to indicate ground movements in A001 although this was due to a discrepancy in the readings recorded from 22.0 to 20.0 metres depth.
+The erroneous readings were attributed to dirt within the tube tracks and subsequent readings have confirmed this by indicating no further development of suspected movements.